 What if the Appeal Is Denied?

-If the appeal is denied, the next step in the process is to bring a lawsuit.
+If the insurer denies the appeal, the claimant’s next step is filing a lawsuit.

 Court Jurisdiction and Trial Process